top of page

 4. Sing in Different Spaces

-Switch up your environment—a stairwell, a bathroom with killer acoustics, or a corner of your living room.
+Switch up your environment—a stairwell, a bathroom with killer acoustics, outside at the park, or a corner of your living room you never hang out in.

-Fun Fact: Changing the acoustics challenges your ear and helps you adapt your vocal technique to new environments.
-You might have to concentrate a big more depending on the space you choose.
+• Fun Fact: Changing the acoustics challenges your ear and helps you adapt your vocal technique to new environments.
+You might have to concentrate a bit more depending on the space you choose.

 5. Use SOVT (Semi-Occluded Vocal Tract) Exercises—Without Being Boring